minghao-liu/NRAgo/README.md

 Like most other SMT solvers, NRAgo accepts a text file in the SMT-LIB format (e.g., `input.smt2`) as input.
 Run the following command to solve:
 `python3 nrago.py input.smt2`

+Please try the benchmarks in the `examples` folder to test the performance.